telefonicaid/fiware-orion/doc/manuals/admin/cli.md

     to the `-k` or `--insecure` parameteres of the curl command.
 -   **-mqttMaxAge**.
 Max time (in minutes) that an unused MQTT connection is kept.
 Default: 60
 -   **-logDeprecate**.
 Log deprecation usages as warnings.
 More information in [this section of the documentation](../deprecated.md#log-deprecation-warnings).
 Default is: false.
 It can be changed after Orion startup with the [log admin REST API](management_api.md#log-configs-and-trace-levels), with the `deprecated` field
+-   **-notifAlarmThreshold**.
+Maximum threshold for notification queue alarms, as a percentage of the maximum queue size, default 0 (meaning no queue alarms are used)

 ## Configuration using environment variables